Mark Hackel: Relations with the Democratic Party

-While Hackel has been successful in winning Democratic Party nominations and general elections, his relations with the party and other candidates has been at best ambivalent at times.
+While Hackel has been successful in winning Democratic Party nominations and general elections, his relations with the party and other candidates have been at best ambivalent at times.
 He has crossed party lines to endorse Republican candidates for some county and state offices, offending some party regulars.
 In addition, some fellow Democrats in Macomb County have said that he is too willing to work with Republicans, including Gov. Rick Snyder.
 In 2013, Hackel instructed the County Clerk's office not to identify him as a Democrat in the county directory of elected officials.

 During Michigan's gubernatorial election in 2014, Hackel originally said that he would stay neutral, rather than endorsing the presumptive Democratic nominee, former US Congressman Mark Schauer.
 Hackel eventually "reluctantly" endorsed Schauer, who was defeated by the incumbent Snyder.

 In 2016, Hackel crossed party lines by endorsing Republican U.S. Representative Candice Miller, a former Macomb County Treasurer with whom he had worked, in her bid to unseat 6-term Democratic incumbent Anthony Marrocco in the race for Macomb County Public Works Commissioner.
 He said, "The point is to endorse people that you believe are the ones that are going to be the most effective in making things happen.
 The working relationship I would get with a person like Candice Miller would far exceed any expectations the public would have or that I would have."

 In 2018, despite having endorsed the statewide Democratic ticket, Hackel refused to back Fred Miller, the Democratic nominee for the 2018 special election for Macomb County Clerk.
 Hackel initially backed state senator Steve Bieda in the Democratic primary.
 After Miller won the nomination, Hackel supported Miller's Republican opponent, Lisa Sinclair, although they had never met.
 Hackel said that he felt Miller and County Clerk Carmella Sabaugh had conspired to "rig" the 2016 clerk election.
-Miller filed to run minutes before Michigan's deadline, in order to appear on the August primary ballot; while at the same time, Sabaugh withdrew from the race minutes before Michigan's deadline to be removed from the ballot, essentially leaving the Democratic nomination open to Miller.
+Miller filed to run minutes before Michigan's deadline, in order to appear on the August primary ballot, while at the same time, Sabaugh withdrew from the race minutes before Michigan's deadline to be removed from the ballot, essentially leaving the Democratic nomination open to Miller.

-In the midst of the COVID-19 pandemic in the United States, Hackel expressed support for a citizen-backed initiative to repeal a 1945 law that gives Democratic Gov. Gretchen Whitmer powers to declare a state of emergency without the consent of the state legislature.
-Whitmer has used the emergency powers to keep many sections of the Michigan economy completely or partially closed during the pandemic.
+In the midst of the COVID-19 pandemic in the United States, Hackel expressed support for a citizen-backed initiative to repeal a 1945 law that gave Democratic Gov. Gretchen Whitmer powers to declare a state of emergency without the consent of the state legislature.
+Whitmer had used the emergency powers to keep many sections of the Michigan economy completely or partially closed during the pandemic.